22 Sights in Kagoshima, Japan (with Map and Images)

 Shiomibashi Bridge is a bridge over the Wada River, which flows through the southern part of Kagoshima City.
 Until 2006, it was a stone bridge, but it was removed due to river renovation work on the Wada River.
 On the balustrade of the stone bridge was written "Shiho Mihashi".

-Saigo Nanshu Museum is a museum located in Kamiryuo, Kagoshima City, Kagoshima Prefecture, Japan.
-Opened in July 1978, it stands next to the Saigo Takamori Tomb of Nanshu Shrine in Nanshu Park.
-There are exhibits about Okubo Toshimichi and the Meiji Restoration, centering on Saigo Takamori, and nearby are the stone walls of the private school site where the Saigo army broke out in the Southwest War, Shiroyama where the last battle was fought, Saigo Cave, and the place where Saigo Takamori ended.
-In addition, it is located in the old town area of Kagoshima City (Kamimachi district) and has many historical ruins such as the ruins of Fukushoji Temple.
+The Saigo Nanshu Memorial Hall is a museum located in Kamiryūomachi, Kagoshima City, Kagoshima Prefecture.
+It opened in July 1978 and is situated next to the Saigo Takamori grave at Nanshu Shrine in Nanshu Park.
+The museum exhibits information centered around Saigo Takamori, Okubo Toshimichi, and the Meiji Restoration, and nearby are the stone walls of the private school where the Saigo army rose up during the Satsuma Rebellion, Shiroyama where the final battle took place, Saigo Cave, and the site of Saigo Takamori's death.
+It is also located in the old town area of Kagoshima City (Kamimachi district), which has many historical sites such as the Fukushoji ruins.

 Minamikata Shrine is a shrine located in Shimizu Town, Kagoshima City, Kagoshima Prefecture, Japan, and is the first of the five shrines in Kagoshima.
 It is a branch of Shinshu Suwa Taisha and is also called Suwa Shrine.
 He was deeply revered by the lord of Satsuma, but he lost his patronage and declined.
 In 2004, the shrine was demolished due to deterioration.
 The current shrine was rebuilt in 2010.